erik78se/Tutorial-Build-a-quick-charm/quick-charm.md

 1. You need a basic charm developer environment.
 If you have completed [part 1] "Setup up a basic workbench", then your'e all set.

 # The "tiny-python" charm
 I have prepared a charm already for you.
 Its called "[tiny-python]".
 We will modify tiny-python during this tutorial to learn about juju:s "hooks".

 Your first task is to download/pull the tiny-python charm.
 Go ahead and run:

 ```bash
 charm pull cs:~erik-lonroth/tiny-python
 ```
-This command dowloads the latest version of [tiny-python] from the charmstore to your local filesystem.
+This command downloads the latest version of [tiny-python] from the charmstore to your local filesystem.
+This can be done with any charm.

 Lets look at what we got.
 ```
 $ tree tiny-python
 tiny-python